-- (a) Can be articulated with specificity by the officer. - (b) Is reasonably likely to occur absent action by the officer. - (c) Must be addressed through the use of deadly force without unreasonable delay.
+- Can be articulated with specificity. - Is reasonably likely to occur absent action by the officer. - Must be addressed through the use of deadly force without unreasonable delay.

 An officer shall not use deadly force against an individual based on the danger the individual poses to self unless the use of deadly force is justified (Minn.
 Stat. § 609.066).